Posted on December 5, 2022 by

 It’s important to know that you can always de-layer out in the water by bringing a dry bag with you.
-For example, if you go paddle boarding for sunrise in the summer and it’s still cool out, wear a light sweatshirt or long sleeve tee, and then when it starts to get warmer, take it off and put it in your dry bag.
+You’ll often find that within a few minutes of paddle boarding, your body will heat up from the exercise.
+For example, if you go paddle boarding for sunrise in the summer and it’s still cool out, wear a light sweatshirt or long sleeve tee, and then when it starts to feel warmer, take it off and put it in your dry bag.
 A dry bag will also come in handy when air temperatures are scorching out there and you want to dive in and swim around without getting your top wet or more importantly your cell phone, wallet, or car keys.

 The fall and winter months bring cold weather across the U.S so if you’re going to continue paddle boarding through the seasons, you’re going to need the proper paddle boarding gear.
 Wetsuits are a must in any weather below 50 degrees.
-A rule a thumb: as the weather gets colder, your wetsuit gets thicker.
+A rule of thumb for winter paddle boarding: as the weather gets colder, your wetsuit gets thicker.

 Wetsuits are designed to trap a small portion of water between your skin and the inside of your suit.
 Your body heat warms this thin layer of cold water keeping you surprisingly warm even in the coldest water.